 Dealing with thin hair?
 Try this professional-grade boar bristle brush!
 Its sturdy handle makes it easy to grip during your morning blow-dry, and the large round barrel is great for adding volume throughout.

 Despite its name, this popular brush works well on both wet and dry hair.
-The Wet Brush is able to painlessly detangle hair thanks to its IntelliFlex bristles, which won’t place unnecessary pressure by pulling or tugging — a major bonus for ladies with thinning locks.
+The Wet Brush can painlessly detangle hair thanks to its IntelliFlex bristles, which won’t place unnecessary pressure by pulling or tugging — a major bonus for ladies with thinning locks.

 When shopping for brushes for thick hair, you’ll want to try the ones with nylon bristles.
 These will glide through hair easier than 100% boar bristles.
 Also, opt for styles with widely-spaced teeth — these will help detangle without disrupting your hair shape.

 This brush contains a bit of nylon, which makes creating a blowout much easier than with a full boar bristle.
-It’s also great for thick hair, so you can expect a softer texture.
+It’s also great for thick hair so that you can expect a softer texture.

-The classic styling hairbrush can be used for reducing frizz, gentle detangling, straightening, adding shine and volume.
-It also helps reduce harshness to the scalp while grooming and styling.
+The classic styling hairbrush can reduce frizz, gentle detangling, straightening, adding shine and volume.
+It also helps minimize harshness to the scalp while grooming and styling.